GeorgetteTanner/HeteroGenesis/README.md

 Python3 and numpy are required to run HeteroGenesis.
 Python 3.5.2 and numpy 1.12.0 and 1.12.1 have been tested succesfully with it.

-**heterogenesis\_vargen** takes ~2hrs and 5GB RAM on a single thread to run under default parameters, which includes a germline and 2 somatic clones.
+**heterogenesis\_vargen** takes ~6hrs and 5GB RAM on a single thread to run under default parameters, which includes a germline and 2 somatic clones.
-**heterogenesis\_varincorp** takes ~1hr and 7GB RAM on a single thread to run ’clone1’ of this output.
+**heterogenesis\_varincorp** takes ~6hr and 8GB RAM on a single thread to process chr1 of ’clone1’ of this output.
+This can be run in parallel for all chromosomes and clones.

 ## Installation